xgits/LD_MayaToolbox/README.md

     Download ZIP or clone the source project and then:

-    First method (auto install): If your scripts folder is in C:\ , Just double click LDMT_install.bat inside the folder, you are good to go.
-Start maya it will autoload.
+    First method: auto install (recommended): If your scripts folder is in C:\ , Just double click LDMT_install.bat inside the folder, you are good to go.
+Start maya it will autoload.Special case: If your scripts folder (like C:\Users\%username%\
+        Documents\maya\scripts\) is customized to another directory, please open customPath.txt and replace content in it to your path, and double click customInstall.bat.

-    Second method (mannual install): Manually rename the unzipped folder and rename it to LD_MayaToolbox, copy LD_MayaToolbox folder to C:\Users\%username%\Documents\maya\scripts\ and copy the userSetup.py in LD_MayaToolbox to C:\Users\%username%\Documents\maya\scripts\ as well if you want to load on startup.
+    Second method: mannual install: Manually rename the unzipped folder and rename it to LD_MayaToolbox, copy LD_MayaToolbox folder to C:\Users\%username%\Documents\maya\scripts\ and copy the userSetup.py in LD_MayaToolbox to (scripts folder like C:\Users\%username%\Documents\maya\scripts\) as well if you want to load on startup.

     If you choose to not autoload this tool, open maya and copy and paste it in script editor as python, run it or add this script to shelf by middle click and drag.

     ```python
     import maya.cmds as cmds